 There are some points in the answer to this question which needs further elaboration and explanation.
-As a general rule of law, yes an expatriate can own a property in the Kingdom of Saudi Arabia.
+As a general rule of law, yes an expat/foreigner can buy a property or house in Saudi Arabia.
 But wait a minute, read till the end to unveil the hidden clauses of the rule.

-In other words, if you are working as an employee, just forget to own a house in the Kingdom.
-Chairman of JCCI’s real estate committee Muhammad Al-Amir said foreigners in Saudi Arabia can own properties only if the profession listed on their residence permit is a foreign investor.
+In other words, if you are working as an employee, just forget to own a house in Saudi Arabia.
+Chairman of JCCI’s real estate committee Muhammad Al-Amir said foreigners in Saudi Arabia can buy properties only if the profession listed on their residence permit is a foreign investor.

-Non-Saudis can also own property in Saudi Arabia if it is inherited to them.
+Foreigners/Expats can own a property or house in Saudi Arabia if it is inherited to them.
 Many expatriates own property in Saudi Arabia as I think it was allowed earlier.
-Moreover, there are Saudis whose children could not get Saudi nationality so they are still treated iqama holders.
+Moreover, there are Saudis whose children could not get Saudi nationality so they are still treated, iqama holders.
 All these people can own property in Saudi Arabia as it is inherited to them.

-Expatriates cannot buy any property in the holy cities of Makkah and Madina.
+Foreigners/expats cannot buy any property or house in the holy cities of Makkah and Madina.
 There has been so much discussion across the Shoura Board and Shoura persists that not giving permission to expatriates to own property in the Holy cities of Makkah and Madina is essential to maintain the Islamic interest.